E-GraphSAGE: A Graph Neural Network based Intrusion Detection System for IoT: E-GraphSAGE

 \section{E-GraphSAGE}

+Traditional GNNs, e.g. GraphSAGE, have been successfully applied in a wide range of applications.
+However, these approaches mainly focus on node features for node classification, and are currently unable to consider edge features for edge classification.
+In contrast, our proposed \mbox{E-GraphSAGE} algorithm allows us to consider the edge (flow) information in the embedding process.
+This provides the basis for computing the corresponding edge embeddings and enabling edge classification; that is, the classification of network flows into benign and attack flows.

+The goal of an NIDS is to detect and identify malicious traffic and flows.
+This corresponds to the problem of edge classification in our graph representation of flow datasets, where the key information is provided as edge features.
+Consequently, the current NIDS benchmark network datasets \cite{Sarhan} \cite{Koroniotis2019} \cite{ton-iot} provide network flow information as edge features, rather than node features, which only allows edge (flow) classification.
+In contrast, most related GNN research to date has focused on the problem of node classification, and the proposed solutions cannot be applied to the edge classification problem in the context of NIDS.

-This section introduces \textit{Edge-based GraphSAGE} \mbox{(E-GraphSAGE)} in two parts.
-The first part discusses the E-GraphSAGE model and the modification to the original GraphSAGE algorithm that were made in order to allow edge embedding and edge classification to be performed.
-In the second part, we discuss the application of E-GraphSAGE for the use case of a network intrusion detection system (NIDS).
+Our proposed approach (E-GraphSAGE) aims to overcome this limitation and facilitate the capture of edge features and topological information for intrusion detection.
+This section introduces E-GraphSAGE in two parts.
+The first part discusses the E-GraphSAGE model and the extensions to the original GraphSAGE algorithm that were made to facilitate edge embedding and edge classification.
+In the second part, we discuss the application of E-GraphSAGE as an NIDS.